Yasir-Sh/assignment3/README.md

 The application will create and populate a relation with 3 exisiting students and allow <br/>
 the user to get students, add student, update student emails and delete student from the <br/>
 relation

+## Video Demo
+Video demo showcasing the use of application: https://youtu.be/O65Ay6jHdv0

 ## Versioning:
 - Python 3.12.2
 - psycopg2 2.9.9